ditiansm2015/Statistics-for-Machine-Learning/README.md

 Day 4 - Probability Density Function

-Day 5 - Cumulative Distribution Function.ipynb
+Day 5 - Cumulative Distribution Function

+Day 6 - How to Calculate PDF and CDF

+Day 7 - How to use CDF in our analysis

+Day 8 - Normal Distribution (No Code, check notebook)